If you're looking for the best learning guitar for kids, look no further than a Loog Guitar.

 One thing that I really like about Loog Guitars is that they offer each guitar model as either an acoustic or electric version.

-It is challenging to find good electric guitars for young kids, and Loog is filling a big gap in the market with these electric instruments.
+Finding good electric guitars for young kids is challenging, and Loog is filling a big gap in the market with these electric instruments.

 But the question remains, should you get the acoustic or the electric version of a Loog Guitar?